codecrafters-io/build-your-own-redis/stage_descriptions/replication-04-xc1.md

-In this stage, you'll extend your `INFO` command to return two additional values: `master_replid` and `master_repl_offset`.
+In this stage, you'll extend your `INFO` command to return the `master_replid` and `master_repl_offset` values.

 ### The Replication ID and Offset

-Every Redis master has a **replication ID**: a 40-character pseudo-random alphanumeric string that identifies the replication stream.
-This ID is generated when the master starts and resets each time the master restarts from scratch.

-Each master also maintains a **replication offset** that tracks how many bytes of commands have been sent to replicas.
+Every Redis master maintains two key pieces of information for managing replication: the **replication ID** and the **replication offset**.

+The replication ID is a large pseudo-random string.
+This ID identifies the current history of the master's dataset.
+When a master device is booted for the first time or restarted, it resets its ID.

+The replication offset tracks the number of bytes of commands the master has streamed to its replicas.
+This value is used to update the state of the replicas with changes made to the dataset.
 The offset starts at `0` when a master boots up and no replicas have connected yet.

-In this stage, you'll initialize a replication ID and replication offset for the master server:
+In this stage, you'll initialize a replication ID and offset for the master server:

-- The ID can be any pseudo-random alphanumeric string of 40 characters.
+- The ID can be any pseudo-random alphanumeric string of `40` characters.
-  - For the purposes of this challenge, you don't need to generate a random string.
+  - For this challenge, you don't need to generate a random string.
 You can hardcode it instead.
   - As an example, you can hardcode `8371b4fb1155b71f4a04d3e1bc3e18c4a990aeeb` as the replication ID.
 - The offset should be `0`.